-Wurawina Supergroup: Late Cambrian to Early Devonian
+Wurawina Supergroup: Upper Cambrian to Lower Devonian

 In the Late Cambrian, the final phase of the Tyennan Orogeny inverted earlier extensional faults (e.g. Henty Fault).
 Major reverse faults and upright open north-trending folds were formed in western Tasmania.
-This phase also caused uplift of the Tyennan region, with syn-orogenic sediments (Owen Group) accumulating in synclinal cores and other structural depressions (fig. 10).
+This phase also caused uplift of the Tyennan region, with syn-orogenic sediments (Owen Group) accumulating in a half graben (fig. 10).
 The Owen Group commonly rests with angular and/or erosional unconformity on older units.
-It typically includes large volumes of coarse siliciclastic conglomerate composed dominantly of metaquartzite clasts derived from the Tyennan Proterozoic sequences (fig. 2), but also includes turbidite and shallow marine sandstone units.
+It typically includes large volumes of coarse siliciclastic conglomerate composed dominantly of metaquartzite clasts derived from the Tyennan Proterozoic sequences (fig. 2), but also includes turbidite and shallow marine sandstone units (Noll and Hall, 2005).
+The term Denison Group is applied to this succession in eastern areas (Corbett, 1975; Banks and Baillie, 1989).

-In a recent redefinition, an Ordovician pebble conglomerate and sandstone unit (Pioneer Sandstone), previously an upper unit of the Owen Group, has been promoted into the overlying Ordovician Gordon Group (Corbett, 2001; Noll and Hall, 2005).
+In a recent redefinition, an Ordovician pebble conglomerate and sandstone unit (Pioneer Sandstone), previously the uppermost unit of the Owen Group, has been reassigned to the overlying Ordovician Gordon Group (Corbett, 2001; Noll and Hall, 2005).
 Because of Late Cambrian movements, the Pioneer Sandstone rests unconformably on older units of the Owen sequence in much of the Dundas Trough, west of the Machinery Creek Fault, a fundamental structure in central northern Tasmania.
 Thus, the relationship between the Owen and Gordon groups is largely unconformable west of the Machinery Creek Fault, and transitional and conformable east of it.
-The Gordon Group (fig. 10) above the Pioneer Sandstone is a shallow-marine to peritidal, platform succession of predominantly micritic, dolomitic limestone, up to
+The Gordon Group (fig. 10) above the Pioneer Sandstone is a shallow-marine to peritidal, platform succession of predominantly micritic, dolomitic limestone, up to 1.8 km thick in central-southern Tasmania but considerably thinner in western Tasmania.
+The onset of carbonate sedimentation took place in the Middle Ordovician in western and northern Tasmania but was earlier (Early Ordovician) in the east (Banks and Burrett, 1980; Banks and Baillie, 1989; Laurie, 1995).
+Stratiform sulfide mineralisation and an associated breccia unit in the Zeehan area indicate local synsedimentary faulting and possible exhalative activity (Taylor and Mathison, 1990).
+An abrupt lateral transition into deep-water limestone in the far south is the only known indication of a platform edge (Burrett et al., 1984).
+Gordon Group carbonate sequences became an important ore host for skarn mineralisation associated with intrusion of Late Devonian-Early Carboniferous granites.
+High purity limestone is mined at Mole Creek for metallurgical use and limestone from Railton and elsewhere is utilised for cement manufacture and other purposes.